Sporsho52/Hand-Gesture-controlled-car/README.md

-This project presents a gesture-controlled bot.
+This project presents a gesture-controlled car.
 It combines real-time computer vision, machine learning, and embedded systems to create an intuitive, contactless robot control system.
 Using a webcam, the system captures hand gestures via OpenCV and Google's MediaPipe library.
-Detected gestures are translated into movement commands (forward, backward, left, right, stop) and transmitted to an ESP32 microcontroller, which controls the bot's motors accordingly.
+Detected gestures are translated into movement commands (forward, backward, left, right, stop) and transmitted to an ESP32 microcontroller, which controls the car's motors accordingly.

 This solution emphasizes simplicity, low-cost hardware, and ease of use while incorporating advanced concepts like gesture recognition and serial communication.